josh-works/josh-works.github.io/_posts/2021-09-30-iowa-st-pud/2021-09-30-iowa-st-pud.md

 > while the government concentrates its efforts not on housing construction but on gradually improving residential infrastructure and services to all residential settlements

-## Order Without Design: How Markets Shape Cities, p 287
+# Long quote from _Order Without Design: How Markets Shape Cities_, p.
+287

 [...]